HJLebbink/sort-networks-mojo/README.md

 Efficient sorting in Modular Mojo optimized for small datasets (with a number of elements less than or equal to 128).

-The primary objective is to create a drop-in replacement for the `sort[type: DType](inout v: DynamicVector[SIMD[type, 1]])` function, utilizing sorting networks when the dataset is 128 elements or fewer.
+The primary objective is to create a drop-in replacement for the `sort[type: DType](inout v: DynamicVector[SIMD[type, 1]])` function, using sorting networks when the dataset is 128 elements or fewer.
 However, there are still a few areas that need refinement.

 The sorting networks are shamelessly borrowed from the work of [Bert Dobbelaere](https://bertdobbelaere.github.io/sorting_networks_extended.html) who did all the hard searching!